Stat Priority

 Weapon Traits

-Due to the random nature of Weapon Traits, it can be a game of cat and mouse trying to get the ideal weapon tree.
-You have two offensive rows, two defensive rows, and a major capstone, with multiple options in each row for different pathing up the tree.
-With that in mind, you can start to see how gaining access to a "BiS" set-up might prove tricky.
-Don't be afraid to use some materials to reroll Traits if you get a bad draw on your weapon however.
+In your weapon tree, you will have two offensive rows, two defensive rows, and a major capstone, with multiple options in each row for different pathing up the tree.
+Getting the right Item Modifiers on your weapon is harder than rerolling into specific Weapon Traits afterwards.
+So don't be afraid to use some materials to reroll Traits if you get a bad draw on your weapon.

 Heroic Traits